 Be Considerate of Others

 It is important to remember that we are not the only ones out there.
 The vast majority of people are there to enjoy nature.
-Bright lights, bumpin’ bluetooth speakers, loud parties and gas generators are the most common offenses.
+Bright lights, bumpin’ Bluetooth speakers, loud parties and gas generators are the most common offenses.
 I was recently camped outside Goblin Valley on BLM land where a distant RV’s generator boomed off the desert walls well into the night as they watched TV inside.
 By all means, have a good time, but do your best to be respectful and make sure that your good time doesn’t prevent others from having one too.

-Free and dispersed camping on public land really is of America.
+Free and dispersed camping on public land really is a hallmark of America.
 It brings the ability to reconnect with nature and get away from it all to just about anyone that seeks it.
-We really are incredibly fortunate here in the states to have such a thing, so get out there and enjoy it.
-Treat it right and respect each other while you’re out there so we can all enjoy it the next time we need a little more nature and a little less screen in our lives.
+We really are incredibly fortunate to have such a thing, so get out there and enjoy it.
+Treat it right and respect each other while you’re out there so we can all cont on it being there the next time we need a little more nature and a little less of everything else in our lives.